DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 caddyLog.py can use the log file(s) written by Caddy as its input in either batch or live mode.
 In live mode, it can monitor a 'live' Caddy log file for events being appended to it in pseudo real-time and reflect those changes immediately in a converted format log file that is streamed to GoAccess for processing.

-caddyLog.py can alternatively instantiate a TCP/IP network socket server, configured to receive Caddy log data in real-time, and stream Caddy log data to a GoAccess format log file as events happen.
+caddyLog.py can alternatively instantiate its own TCP/IP network socket server, configured to receive Caddy log data in real-time, and stream Caddy log data to a GoAccess format log file as events happen.
 This enables the 'live' monitoring capabilities of GoAccess to function seamlessly with Caddy in real-time.

 ## Usage